 Upper-bound on number of threads to allocate for IO-bound tasks.

 The number of threads allocated for the TBB thread pool.
 Note: this is a whole-program setting.
 Usually this should not be modified from the default.
 See also the documentation for TBB's

 The maximum number of parallel operations on objects with

 If set to

-Permissions to use for posix file system with file or directory creation.
+Permissions to use for posix file system with file creation.

 The minimum number of bytes between two VFS read batches.

 The minimum number of bytes in a VFS read operation.

 The minimum number of bytes in a parallel VFS operation, except parallel S3 writes, which are controlled by parameter

 The maximum byte size to read-ahead from the backend.